-As part of our comprehensive waste management service, we are able to offer a range of septic tank domestic cleaning services to household and business customers whose properties produce sewage and wastewater.
+As part of our comprehensive waste management service here at BKP, we are able to offer a septic tank emptying service for household and business customers whose properties produce sewage and wastewater.

-- You should use items such as toilet fresheners, mild detergents, washing powders/liquids and fabric conditioners in moderation – doing so will not affect the natural bacteria in the tank.
-You should only use liquids such as bleach and disinfectants scarcely as they contain elements that can kill the 'good' bacteria that helps the septic tank to work.
+- You should always use items such as toilet fresheners, mild detergents, washing powders/liquids and fabric conditioners in moderation.
+Doing so will not affect the natural bacteria in the tank.
+You should only use liquids such as bleach and disinfectants scarcely as they contain elements that can kill the 'good' bacteria that help the septic tank to function.

-- You should not flush more 'substantial' items, such as disposable nappies, sanitary products or even kitchen towels down a toilet as these have the potential to cause blockages.
+- You should not flush more 'substantial' items, such as nappies, sanitary products or even kitchen towels down a toilet as they all have the potential to cause blockages.
 Other items that you shouldn't dispose of down a sink include thick liquids such as oil, fat, grease or paint.
-All of these items should always be disposed of as per their instructions.
-It's also important to note that rainwater drainage pipes, due to their collection of other materials, should never be connected to the septic tank.
+All of these named items should be disposed of as per their instructions.
+It's also important to note that rainwater drainage pipes, due to their collection of debris, should never be connected to the septic tank too.

-How often do I need my septic tank to be cleaned?
+How often do I need my septic tank to be emptied and cleaned?